UTS Central: Glass facade

 The building's façade comprises around 3600 glass pieces made from 48 types of glass, the largest measuring 6 by 2.3 m and weighing almost 700 kg.

 Key features

 UTS Library

 The UTS Library relocated from Building 5 to UTS Central in November 2019.
 The relocation allows the UTS Library to be directly connected to the library retrieval system (LRS) located below the Alumni Green.
-The UTS Library spans over three levels and is connected to the UTS Reading Room with views out towards Alumni Green and two outdoor terraces.
+Sitting above the reading room, the library spans over three levels granting views out over Alumni Green; Level 8 offers access to two outdoor terraces and Level 9 is for silent studies.
+It also has two public exhibition areas, one outside and one inside.

 UTS Reading Room

-The design of the UTS Reading Room was inspired by traditional scholarly spaces where academics engage with current research, exchange ideas and immerse themselves in study.
-With a triple-height atrium opening to a large skylight and an uninterrupted glass façade overlooking Alumni Green, this is a light-filled space for quiet work, reading and contemplation.
+The design of the UTS Reading Room was inspired by traditional scholarly spaces, with a triple-height atrium opening to a large skylight and an uninterrupted glass façade overlooking Alumni Green.

 Hive Superlab

 Located below ground on level 1, the Hive Superlab can accommodate up to 270 students and contains specialist audio-visual facilities (including bone conduction headphones) that allow seven classes to run simultaneously.